geocarlos/linux_server_configuration/README.md

 The packages were updated with the commands `sudo apt-get update` and `sudo apt-get upgrade`

 ### Configure SSH and UFW
-- Change SSH port to 2200 in file `/etc/ssh/sshd_config`
+- Change SSH port to 2200 in file `/etc/ssh/sshd_config`.
+In the same file disable password authentication.
+Change `PasswordAuthentication yes` to `PasswordAuthentication no`

 - Check UFW by running `sudo ufw status`
 - Keep UFW inactive and deny everything in, by running `sudo ufw default deny incoming`
 - Allow everything out by running `sudo ufw default allow outgoing`